 On September 14, 2023, U.S. District Court Judge Susan R. Bolton ruled in favor of the Tohono O’odham Nation, the Gila River Indian Community and Native voters against a voter suppression law requiring proof of a physical address when more than 40,000 homes on Native American reservations across Arizona do not have physical addresses.
 The order holds that the proof of address requirements in Arizona HB 2492 are preempted by the National Voter Registration Act.

-The new requirements will make it impossible for many reservation voters to participate in elections because homes on tribal lands in Arizona lack a standard physical address far more often than off-reservation homes.
+Under HB2492, citizens who want to vote must provide proof of a physical address in a new pre-registration process.
+The new requirements would have made it impossible for many reservation voters to participate in elections because homes on tribal lands in Arizona lack a standard physical address far more often than off-reservation homes.
 The lack of postal delivery also means most residents of the two tribes’ reservations do not have documents that include both their name and an address corresponding with the physical location of their home.

 Read More About: Tohono O’odham v.
 BrnovichMore blog posts